PierreIsCoding/sdiy/Digital_Sample_And_Hold/README.md

 ## Build Notes
 * Please note the extra wires underneath the IC's.
 See PDF's
 * This module has build-in ISP (in system programmer) headers to connect with a programmer and to upload the code to the Attiny84.
-For this I creates a little adapter on a piece of perfboard so I could connect it wiht my DIY Arduino Nano programmer.
+For this I created a little adapter on a piece of perfboard so I could connect it with my DIY Arduino Nano programmer.
 See [Attiny Programmer](https://github.com/PierreIsCoding/sdiy/tree/main/Attiny_Programmer)
 * When uploading the code set the Clock Division switch to 1:2 (downwards), else the programmer will be interfered.